michaelharms6010/zecpages/README.md

 # Zecpages

 Zecpages is a Zcash-focused social site with a Zcash-powered message board.
-It uses a react frontend connected to a express/node/knex/postgres backend in its present state.
+It uses a React frontend connected to a Express/knex/pg backend in its present state.
 You can see the app at https://zecpages.com.
 Note that this repo is just for the React app - the backend and a few other jobs that drive the app are in other repositories linked below.

 Zecpages is built and maintained by [Michael Harms](https://twitter.com/michaelharms70).